 It's important to read the Bible on a regular basis.
-We want to provide resources to help keep you on track.
+We want to provide resources to help keep you on track and take your faith from WEEKLY to DAILY.
 These readings allow you to take a longer look at some of the passages that the teaching pastor referenced during the weekend sermon.
 Please contact us if you have any questions/issues.

 This Week's Readings:

 January 19, 2020

 Week 3 Reading Plan

 REFLECT: What does this story tell us about Jesus’ primary purpose during his time on earth?

 PRAY/ PRACTICE: Ask God to increase your love for the lost.
 Seek out an opportunity today to engage in a conversation with someone who does not know Jesus - and share that love.

 REFLECT: Jesus equipped and instructed his followers to make disciples of all nations.
 This means sharing the good news with people groups beyond our communities of origin.
 Why do you think this was important to him?
 Is it important to you?

 PRAY/ PRACTICE: Ask God to align your heart with His in regards to reaching the nations with the good news.
 Pray for specific revelation on your role in His plans.

 READ/ WATCH/ LISTEN: Learn more about unreached people groups by visiting www.joshuaproject.net